 The Colonies of Benevolence were adaptive from the very beginning and reacted to various factors which forced the system to change: financial problems, poor soil, economic crises which increased the influx of poor people.
 The system was adapted to the societal - legal, scientific, economic and religious - environment, whilst continuing to function as agricultural colonies for different types of poor (homeless - unemployed).

-↓ Colony houses - Van Naamen van Eemneslaan in Frederiksoord (K.v.W.)
+Colony houses -

+Van Naamen van Eemneslaan in

+Frederiksoord (K.v.W.)

-→ Map with the properties of the Society of Benevolence around 1850 (M.v.W.)
+- ↓ Cadastral map of the Colonies of Wortel and Merksplas and surroundings, 1855 (NGI-Brussels) - Map with the properties of the Society of Benevolence around 1850 (M.v.W.)